safesoftware/FMETraining/ServerAdmin3Security/Exercise2_ConfiguringActiveDirectoryLDAP.md

 <br>This error can also occur if you are importing users from a second domain that contains
 <br>a same named user as the first domain.
 In this case it will be necessary to provide a
 <br>different username on this dialog to represent the user from the second domain.
-<br><strong>NOTE</strong>: FME Server creates an aliase for the imported usernames and this is linked to the
+<br><strong>NOTE</strong>: FME Server creates an alias for the imported usernames and this is linked to the
 <br>user account in the Active Directory.
 </span>
 </td>